How to Design a Locker Room (Step-by-Step Guide)

 April 13, 2026

 That is why locker room design works best as a step-by-step process.
 Before choosing lockers, benches or accessories, it helps to understand the users, the environment and the demands the room will face at busy times.
-From there, you can make better decisions on layout, storage, traffic flow, hygiene and long-term maintenance.
+From there, you can make better decisions on layout, storage and long-term usability.

 This guide explains how to design a locker room step by step, helping you create a space that is practical, efficient and suited to the site.